Using instruments at the Museum of the Earth and the Cayuga Nature Center, we measure a variety of environmental parameters.

 Weather station data

-Weather stations at the Museum of the Earth and the Cayuga Nature Center collect temperature, precipitation, wind, barometric pressure, and humidity data.
-You can access the data through Weather Underground.
+Weather stations at the Museum of the Earth and the Cayuga Nature Center collect temperature, precipitation, wind, barometric pressure, humidity data, and other data.
+You can access the data through Weather Underground and the Cornell NEWA site.

 Museum of the Earth: Personal Weather Station KNYITHAC42